bautisbm/NectarFullStack/schema/README.md

 ## STEPS TO CREATE DATABASE

 ### FOR CSV FILES:
-- Download the "NCES IPEDS Colleges List" from: http://www.weebly.com/uploads/1/1/1/0/11104538/nces_ipeds_2010_listings_vaonly.csv
+- Download the a file, such as "NCES IPEDS Colleges List" from: http://www.weebly.com/uploads/1/1/1/0/11104538/nces_ipeds_2010_listings_vaonly.csv
   - NCES = National Center for Education Statistics
   - IPEDS = Integrated Post Secondary Education System
-- Use a spreadsheet to save columns A-F to college.csv.
+- Use a spreadsheet to save columns the number of needed columns to a file name of your choice, such as college.csv.
 - Perform the first step of the "TO PULL INFORMATION FROM VDOE:" listed below
 - Add to the copy.sh file as follows
 ```